saiashirwad/parserator/README.md

 Expected '=' after variable name
 ```

-Without `commit()`, `or` would fall through to `number` and report a failure at column 1.
-With it, the error comes from inside `letExpr` where the real mistake is.
+Take out the `commit()` and `or` falls through to `number`, which fails at column 1 with a message about digits.
+That is the wrong error.
+The user typed `let`, so they meant a let binding, and the parser should hold them to it.

-`.expect(msg)` replaces the error message at the point of failure. `.label(name)` names a whole parser and adds it to the `Context:` trail. `atomic(p)` makes a parser all-or-nothing: on failure it resets to where it started, including the commit flag. `Parser.fatal(msg)` raises an error that nothing can backtrack past.
+`.expect(msg)` swaps the error message at the point of failure. `.label(name)` names a whole parser and adds it to the `Context:` trail in formatted output. `atomic(p)` makes a parser all or nothing.
+If it fails partway through, the state resets to where it started, commit flag included. `Parser.fatal(msg)` raises an error that nothing can backtrack past.

 ### Typo suggestions